 Invasive species—nonnative plants that take hold in new environments—decrease local biodiversity and causing significant economic loss.
 Recent studies estimate that the economic damages associated with invasive species in the United States have reached approximately $120 billion a year.

-A group of researchers from the University of Tennessee, Oak Ridge National Laboratory, and North Carolina State University has been working to improve a powerful tool in the battle against invasive plant species.
+Researchers from the University of Tennessee, Oak Ridge National Laboratory, and North Carolina State University have been working to improve a powerful tool in the battle against invasive plant species.

 Vegetation mapping allows scientists to track and control the spread of invasive species, but it relies on extensive sampling and computing resources, making it expensive and difficult to carry out, and results are often not specific enough to predict local patterns of invasive species distribution.